 Candidates meet this requirement by attending a minimum of 12 (out of 24) sessions of the workshop.
 The workshop provides students with an intensive orientation to the program.
 As well, it enables students to become acquainted with their peers and faculty members so they may, as they choose, participate more fully in the intellectual community available throughout the program.
 Some of the workshop sessions focus on intellectual orientation and others on professional orientation.
-The intellectual orientation sessions attempt Sociology York University Faculty of Graduate Studies 2016-2017 Calendar to familiarize students with the field of sociology as it is represented by the various intellectual currents of the Graduate Program in Sociology.
+The intellectual orientation sessions attempt to familiarize students with the field of sociology as it is represented by the various intellectual currents of the Graduate Program in Sociology.
 The "professional orientation" sessions assist students to develop the skills necessary for carrying out their studies and for participating in the broader sociological community.
 Students are normally expected to meet this requirement in their first year of study.
 The workshop meets for three hours on a weekly basis throughout the fall and winter terms.